Things to do in Lidköping and around Läckö

 Swimming and camping at Läckö Strand

 One of the absolute highlights of summer in Lidköping is, of course, enjoying a refreshing dip in the lake.
-A few kilometres from Läckö Castle and Victoria House you'll find Läckö Strand, where there's a café and a shop.
+A few kilometres from Läckö Castle and Läckö Wärdshus you'll find Läckö Strand, where there's a café and a shop.
 You can also spend the night at the campsite or stay in one of their cottages, perfect if you want to extend your stay on Kållandsö.
-At breakfast in Victoriahuset you can taste marmalades produced on Läckö Strand.
+At breakfast in Läckö Wärdshus you can taste marmalades produced on Läckö Strand.

-A popular summer excursion to do in Lidköping is to go out and discover the beautiful archipelago on the western side of Kållandsö.
-Here you'll find Naven Outdoor Experience, which takes you out on canoeing trips.
-They offer courses and tours all year round, and in the summer you can also hire kayaks and canoes from them at the campsite here on Läckö.
+A popular summer excursion is to go out and discover the beautiful archipelago on the western side of Kållandsö, one of Sweden's most beautiful paddling waters.
+Naven Outdoor Experience is located at Naven and takes you out on canoeing trips.
+They offer courses and tours, and in summer you can also hire kayaks and canoes.

 Things to do on Kinnekulle

 From Lidköping or during a boat trip on Lake Vänern, you can see the plateau mountain Kinnekulle in the distance.
 Here, many very popular tourist destinations are gathered on one hill.
-Spend a full day on Kinnekulle by visiting the small villages and discovering the local sights of Lidköping on charming pedestrian streets.
-When the sky is clear, you can look out over Läckö Castle and Lake Vänern from the hill's viewing tower.
+Spend a full day on Kinnekulle by visiting the small villages and discovering the local sights.
+When the view is clear, you can look out from the hill's viewing tower and see Läckö Castle.

 Discover Husaby Church

-On Kinnekulle, a source of many attractions in Lidköping, there are several beautiful medieval churches that you can visit, not least Husaby Church, which is Sweden's first bishop's church.
+On Kinnekulle there are several beautiful medieval churches that you can visit, not least Husaby church, which is Sweden's first bishop's church.
 North-east of the church is St Sigfrid's spring, where it is believed that Olof Skötkonung was baptised.
 There are also the ruins of the castle built by the Bishop of Skara in 1480.

 Enjoy the Munkängarna nature reserve

-The name Munkängarna probably comes from when the area belonged to Vadstena Abbey, but there is no longer any meadow here.
-Instead, the nature reserve is filled with deciduous trees that keep the area pitch black even on the brightest of summer evenings.
-This is worth a visit all year round if you want to enjoy beautiful scenery, especially in early summer when the wood anemone is in bloom.
+The name Munkängarna probably comes from when the area belonged to Vadstena Abbey.
+The nature reserve is full of deciduous trees and in early summer there is a strong scent of onions in Munkängarna, from the lily of the valley-like leaves of the wild garlic, which are abundant.
+In the park is Mörkeklev's cave, where a fresh spring gushes forth, which can almost always quench your thirst with fresh, cold spring water.
+This is worth a visit all year round if you want to enjoy beautiful scenery, especially in early summer when the ramson flowers are in bloom.
 Remember, however, that it is forbidden to pick wild garlic in Munkängarna.

 Visit the Big Quarry - Little Grand Canyon

-Locally, Stora Stenbrottet has been dubbed the 'Little Grand Canyon'.
-This mighty quarry - one of many popular attractions in Lidköping - is 40 metres deep, with the lower layers of limestone stretching back 400 million years.
+Locally, the Great Quarry has been dubbed the ‘Little Grand Canyon’.
+This mighty quarry is 40 metres deep, and the lower layers of limestone date back 400 million years.
 The changing colours of the stone layers and the beautiful setting have made the quarry one of the most popular places to visit on Kinnekulle.

 Explore Falkängens Hantverksby

-Another popular activity to do in Lidköping is to visit the town's many flea markets and small shops.
+Another popular activity to do on Kinnekulle is to visit the many flea markets and small shops.
 The craft village is open during the summer season.
-There are ten different craft shops in the old mill environment.
-There you will have the opportunity to meet the craftsmen themselves, who are happy to show what they have to offer and demonstrate their crafts on several occasions during the season.
+In the old mill environment there are ten different craft shops.
+There you will have the opportunity to meet the artisans themselves, who are happy to show what they have to offer and demonstrate their crafts on several occasions during the season.
 Falkängens Hantverksby consists of eight houses, all from the turn of the century and which were once workers' homes for employees at the cement factory.

 Hike along the Kinnekulle trail